amuralle/MicroCluster/README.txt

 Ruhani Mumick & Alex Muralles
-02-512 Final project

 KCUTSOLVER.PY AND SUPPORTING SNIPPETS OF CODE

-———————— FEATURED FILES ————————

-finalProjectR.txt - R code using the bioconductor package to process Gene Ontology Data straight from the gene ontology database
+———————— INPUT FORMAT ———————

+All files converted to a tabulated format from the NCBI GEO gene ontology database using the bioconductor package in R, sample R-script below:

+library(Biobase)
+library(GEOquery)
+gds6010 <- getGEO("GDS6010")
+write.table(Table(gds6010), file = "gds6010.txt")

+tabulated textfile in the following format:

+ID_REF IDENTIFIER GSM1626004 GSM1626005 GSM1626006 GSM1625995 GSM1625996 GSM1625997 GSM1626007 GSM1626008 GSM1626009 GSM1625998 GSM1625999 GSM1626000 GSM1626010 GSM1626011 GSM1626012 GSM1626001 GSM1626002 GSM1626003

+Currently script only suitable for 18-sample databases, but can (and will) easily be fitted for more

 ———————— FILE OUTPUT TYPE ————————

-tabulated textile in the following format:

-ID_REF IDENTIFIER GSM1626004 GSM1626005 GSM1626006 GSM1625995 GSM1625996 GSM1625997 GSM1626007 GSM1626008 GSM1626009 GSM1625998 GSM1625999 GSM1626000 GSM1626010 GSM1626011 GSM1626012 GSM1626001 GSM1626002 GSM1626003

 randomizeSelection.py - Python code to select randomly from the tabulated file input, used for runtime analysis and data selection (no inputs, used in shell)

 kCutSolver.py- Main Python Script, used to generate graph and run k-cut solver

-———————— kCutSolver.py Documentation ————————
+———————— USAGE ————————

 CALLING:
 python kCutSolver.py [Processed Microarray Filename (see above for format)] [k] [function Option (1,2)] [Edge Threshold for graph creation] [Cost Threshold (for brute force only)]